Almost coherent modules and almost coherent sheaves: Almost mathematics on ringed sites

-The definition of $\O_X$-modules behaves especially nicely on locally spectral spaces\footnote{We refer to \cite[\href{https://stacks.math.columbia.edu/tag/08YF}{Tag 08YF}]{stacks-project} and \cite[\textsection 3]{wedhorn} for a comprehensive discussion of (locally) spectral spaces}.
-For instance, we show that we can explicitly describe sections of $\widetilde{\m}\otimes \F$ on a basis of opens for such spaces.
-Moreover, we show that the projection formula holds for spectral morphisms of locally spectral spaces.
+In this section, we show that the tensor product $\widetilde{\m}\otimes -$ behaves especially well on locally spectral spaces\footnote{We refer to \cite[\href{https://stacks.math.columbia.edu/tag/08YF}{Tag 08YF}]{stacks-project} and \cite[\textsection 3]{wedhorn} for a comprehensive discussion of (locally) spectral spaces}.
+For instance, we show that we can explicitly describe sections of $\widetilde{\m}\otimes \F$ on a basis of opens for such spaces, and verify a version of the projection formula for this tensor product.

-\begin{rmk} We mention one problem of working with locally spectral spaces that we deliberately avoid in all of our proofs.
-Suppose that $X$ is a locally ringed space and $U\subset X$ is an open spectral subspace then the natural map $U \to X$ need not be quasi-compact.
-In particular, an intersection of two open spectral subspaces in $X$ need not be spectral itself.

-In order to get such examples, one can consider $X$ to a scheme that is not quasi-separated and $U$ an open affine subscheme.
-Then the inclusion map $U \to X$ is usually not quasi-compact. \end{rmk}

 \begin{lemma} Let $(X,\O_X)$ be a locally spectral, locally ringed $R$-space.
-Then for any spectral\footnote{We remind the reader that actually any quasi-compact quasi-separated open subset of a locally spectral space is spectral.
+Then for any spectral\footnote{We remind the reader that any quasi-compact quasi-separated open subset of a locally spectral space is spectral.
 This can be easily seen from the definitions.} open subset $U\subset X$ the natural morphism

 is an isomorphism of $\O_X(U)$-modules. \end{lemma} \begin{proof} As spectral subspaces form a basis of topology on $X$, it suffices to show that the functor